bigchaindb/cryptoconditions/docs/usage.rst

     fulfill_script = """
-    Scenario 'ecdh': Bob verifies the signature from Alice Given I have a 'ecdh public key' from 'Alice' Given that I have a 'string dictionary' named 'houses' inside 'asset' Given I have a 'signature' named 'signature' inside 'result' When I verify the 'houses' has a signature in 'signature' by 'Alice' Then print the string 'ok'
+    Scenario 'ecdh': Bob verifies the signature from Alice Given I have a 'ecdh public key' from 'Alice' Given that I have a 'string dictionary' named 'houses' Given I have a 'signature' named 'signature'
+    When I verify the 'houses' has a signature in 'signature' by 'Alice' Then print the string 'ok'
     """